Estimated reading time: 10 minutes

 I decided to limit myself from setting ‘all the goals’ and instead, break it down to what I call the “Big 3” goals.

 When setting financial goals, don’t look at the time of year.
 The idea of financial “New Year’s resolutions” and similar objectives tend to set us up for failure.
-Instead of setting a slew of make-or-break one-time goals, I prefer to track and accomplish the “Big 3” on a revolving basis.
+Instead of setting a slew of make-or-break one-time goals, I prefer to track and accomplish the “Big 3” on a quarterly basis.

 When you achieve one goal, add another.
 Don’t wait for a new year or even a new month.
 Keep your momentum going.
 The key is to start with only the Big 3.